 Staff will ensure that expectations of how work is to be presented is made clear for each subject.
 This will be actively modelled at the beginning of each academic year and then referred to frequently.
-Good presentation is rewarded with praise, Dojo points or receipt of the Certificates, which presented in an Awards Assembly.
+Good presentation is rewarded with praise, Dojo points or receipt of the Certificates, which are presented in a Virtues Assembly.